cl2534/RecipeWorld/README.md

 (TODO: draw out a site map that shows how pages are related to each other)

 User Stories or Use Cases
-(TODO: write out how your application will be used through user stories and / or use cases)

 as non-registered user, I can register a new account with the site as a user, I can log in to the site